• Skip to primary navigation

 • ×

-This Karioka is a quick and easy-to-make Filipino dessert made of delicious sticky rice balls coated with a sweet caramel sauce.
-It’s a simple yet crunchy-sweet-chewy dessert and one of the addicting street foods in the Philippines!
+This Karioka Recipe is a quick and easy-to-make Filipino dessert made of delicious sticky rice balls coated with a sweet caramel sauce.
+It's a simple yet crunchy-sweet-chewy texture and one of the addicting street foods in the Philippines!

 Looking for more Filipino desserts?
-Try my Biko (Sweet Sticky Rice), Ice scramble, Filipino Fruit Salad, or Kamote Turon (Sweet Potato Spring Rolls)!
+Try my Steamed Taro Buns, Biko (Sweet Sticky Rice), Ice scramble, Filipino Fruit Salad, or Kamote Turon (Sweet Potato Spring Rolls)!

 Karioka or Carioca is a sweetened deep-fried sticky rice ball made of glutinous rice and coconut milk dough mixture then dipped in a coconut and sugar mix sauce.